Sustainability Management

 Promotion Structure

 Sustainability-related training has been provided to all employees in Japan, including officers and temporary employees, since fiscal 2022.
-In fiscal 2023, training covered the topics of decarbonization and realization of a circular economy.
-Implemented as a video, there were around 7,500 participants.
+In fiscal 2024, training covered the topics of Sustainable Procurement.
+Implemented as a video, there were around 7,800 participants.
 A questionnaire was also conducted to survey employees about sustainability matters, such as their sustainability awareness and topics they wished to learn about.
-Findings will be reflected in the training program for fiscal 2024.
+Findings will be reflected in the training program for fiscal 2025.